Paying for care and support at home

 Is there an appeals process?

-If you are concerned about your contribution, contact the Financial Assessments Team on 01702 215008 option 2 as soon as possible to resolve the issue.
+All service users have the right to appeal against their financial assessment outcome.
+If you are concerned about your care charges, contact the Financial Assessments Team on 01702 215008 option 2 within 28 days.

-This team is dedicated to supporting customers throughout the charging process.
+The team is dedicated to supporting service users throughout the charging process.

 How can I find out more?

-To find out more about your choices, paying for your care or to request a copy of this information you can:
+To find out more about your financial assessment or paying for your care you can contact us on: